d3/d3/vis/index.markdown

 {% endhighlight %}

 The new scales can also be applied to render labels, showing the associated value.
-The labels are centered vertically within each bar, with the text
+This code centers labels vertically within each bar, and right-aligns
-right-aligned:
+text:

 {% highlight js linenos %}
 chart.selectAll("text")